basecamp/bcx-api/sections/attachments.md

 ]
 ```

-Linked attachments like [Google Docs](https://basecamp.com/help/guides/projects/google-docs) don't have a `url` attribute and include additional attributes about the source.
+Linked attachments like [Google Docs](https://basecamp.com/help/guides/projects/google-docs) don't have a `url` attribute and include additional attributes about the source:

 ```json
 {